Techrozo/Dynamic-Digital-Clock/README.md

 # Dynamic-Digital-Clock
-Dynamic Digital Clock made by Shreyansh
+Dynamic Digital Clock made by Techrozo, It would be better if you ask me before using it, Discord Username:- Shreyansh#7575